hakuhodo-technologies/scope-rl/README.md

 ### Additional Relevant Papers

-For your information, our previous workshop paper may also be helpful.
+For your information, our previous workshop paper (which has been appeared in RecSys'21 SimuRec workshop) may also be helpful.

 Haruka Kiyohara, Kosuke Kawakami, Yuta Saito.<br>
 **Accelerating Offline Reinforcement Learning Application in Real-Time Bidding and Recommendation: Potential Use of Simulation**<br>
 [https://arxiv.org/abs/2109.08331](https://arxiv.org/abs/2109.08331)
-(appeared in RecSys'21 SimuRec workshop)

 ## Contribution
 Any contributions to OfflineGym are more than welcome!